dstnbrkr/DRBOperationTree/README.md

 ![Cookbook Request Tree](cookbook.png)

-Let's say we're making an iOS app which will display all the recipes in a cookbook.
+Now let's use this API to make an iOS app which will display all the recipes in a cookbook.
 For this example, the main view is a list of recipes with an image and an abbreviated list of their ingredients.
 To display a recipe, we'll need to serialize a recipe and all it's child objects.
 We don't want to keep the user waiting until we're done with all the requests we need to make, so let's show the user recipes as soon as they're ready.
 This means we're going to traverse that request tree in level order, making requests in parallel wherever we can.
 We could try an approach like:

 ```objective-c
 [self fetchCookbook:cookbookID completion:^(id cookbook) {